gabyguedezh/cocktail-recipe-book/README.md

 #### Scope

 Scope 1 - Beta version.
-A fully functional cocktail recipe book in which users can read, creat, edit and delvete cocktail recipes, as well as seeing different attributes each recipe, and rate them.
+A fully functional cocktail recipe book in which users can read, creat, edit and delete cocktail recipes, as well as seeing different attributes each recipe, and rate them.

 In this version, an image placeholder will accompany all recipes, however, it is intended to make it possible for users to upload their own images after the beta phase.

-It was decided to launch before having this functionality as the recipe book meets the basic requirements of the brief and most of the optional add-ons and a decision was made that prolonging the launch until the image functionality was fully integrated would go against agile principles as the Minimum Viable Product has been achieved for this scope.
+It was decided to launch before having this functionality as the recipe book meets the basic requirements of the brief and most of the optional add-ons and a decision was made that prolonging the launch until the image functionality was fully integrated would go against Agile principles as the **Minimum Viable Product** has been achieved for this scope.

 Scope 2 - Multimedia version.
 Users will be able to upload images and videos to illustrate their recipes.
-It is plan to use AWS to host the multimedia elements due to the fact that Heroku, where the site has been deployed, doesn't.
+It is planned to use AWS to host the multimedia elements due to the fact that Heroku, where the site has been deployed, doesn't.

 ##### User stories: